-We are the leading manufacturer of jets with up to 150 seats in the world, based on the number of jets delivered over the last decade, and we have a franchise footprint represented by our global customer base.
+We are the leading manufacturer of jets with up to 150 seats in the world, based on the number of jets delivered over the last decade, and we have a franchise footprint represented by our global customer base, according to Cirium.
 Our focus is to achieve customer satisfaction with a range of products and services addressing the commercial airline, executive jets and defense and security markets.
 We have developed a customer-centric technology-driven portfolio of commercial aviation products and services that allows us to build long-term relationships with our clients in the commercial aviation, executive jets and defense and security markets.
 We grew from a government-controlled company that developed and produced products for the Brazilian Armed Forces to a publicly held company that produces aircraft for and provides related services to commercial and executive aviation, as well as for defense and security purposes.
 Providing high quality customer support is a key element of our customer focus and is critical to our ability to maintain customers with whom we have a long-term relationship.

 We have weathered challenges posed by developments relating to the COVID-19 pandemic through our near-term strategy of maintaining lean organization, updating our business plan to adapt to changing conditions, prioritizing health and safety and implementing cash preservation measures.

 We are in a position to embark on our long-term strategy of focusing on consistent execution of our strategic business plan and continuous efficiency programs with lean concepts, seeking partnership opportunities to drive growth, investing in innovation as a primary source of future growth and further developing our environmental, social and governance, or ESG program, reinforcing our commitment toward:

-- (i) carbon reduction: we expect to reach carbon neutrality by 2040, use 100% renewable energy by 2030 and produce products to support net zero emissions aviation by 2050; - (ii) social responsibility: we expect to reach 50% of diversity hiring in our entry level programs and 20% of women in senior leadership positions by 2025.
-We also aim to help more than 80% of Embraer schools' students to be admitted to public universities; and - (iii) corporate governance standards: we aim to maintain the highest international governance standards and robust ethics and compliance programs.
+- (i) carbon reduction: we expect to reach carbon neutral grown from 2022 onwards, carbon neutrality in our operations by 2040, use 100% renewable electricity by 2030 and produce products to support zero emissions aviation by 2050; - (ii) social responsibility: we expect to reach 50% of diversity hiring in our entry level programs and 20% of women in senior leadership positions by 2025.
+We also aim to maintain the approval of more than 80% of Embraer schools' students into public universities or private universities with full-tuition scholarships; and - (iii) corporate governance standards: we aim to maintain the highest international governance standards and robust ethics and compliance programs.